Atlantic Centre of Education Sustainability Policy

 • Including extra-curricular projects to raise environmental awareness – e.g., anti-litter campaigns, DIY workshops.

-• Offering standalone course focused on this topic or related areas – e.g., sustainability
+• Offering a standalone course focused on this topic or related areas – e.g., sustainability

 As part of our equipment and supplies procurement, we aim to apply the following:

-• All purchased products meet environmental standards and are not wasteful – e.g., once-off plastics, disposable items are avoided; non-recycled paper is avoided.
+• All purchased products meet environmental standards and are not wasteful – e.g., once-off plastics, disposable items, and non-recycled paper are avoided.

 • All our supply partners implement a sustainability policy and apply best environmental practices

-• We ask our providers to change practice or modify products where applicable – e.g., single-use plastics to be replaced by environmentally-friendly alternatives.
+• We ask our providers to change practices or modify products where applicable, e.g., by replacing single-use plastics with environmentally friendly alternatives.

 • Replace suppliers and partners who do not/cannot meet environmental standards.